vuthanhhai2302/etl_pipelines_for_git_commit_data/readme.md

 This ETL pipeline extracts commit data from the GitHub API, saves the raw data to file storage partitioned by month, converts the raw data into a list of commit models, and then loads the validated data into a PostgreSQL database.
 The process also includes post-load validations to ensure data integrity.

 ## Prerequisites
+Install the neccessary library to your venv from requirements.txt

 - **Python 3.9+**
 - Environment variables set (e.g., `GITHUB_TOKEN`)